olavea/Where-Do-Heroic-Princesses-Come-From/book/text/4_ill_be_back.md

 "Oh, what's happened to my little grey pony?"

-To be continued.
+**To be continued.**

-Todays Tiny Tasks for Non-devs
+## Todays Tiny Tasks for Non-devs:
-Take a look at
-how Benedicte makes sure nobody can read the card numbers of her backers __
+Take a look at how Benedicte makes sure nobody can read the card numbers of her donators to POW!

 If the user clicks the payment button, she is redirected to a page where she may write her card number and it is all good because Stripe makes sure her card number is always unreadable.